vapor-community/HTMLKit/Sources/HTMLKit/Documentation.docc/Framework/Elements.md

 ## Overview

 The elements in HTMLKit are an abstraction of the elements in HTML (Hyper Text Markup Language).
-If you have written HTML before, then you know, there are elements with or without an endtag.
+If you have written HTML before, then you know there are elements with or without an end tag.

-An element with an endtag, will be represented in HTMLKit as an element with curly brackets, while an element without, will be represented with the round brackets.
+An element with an end tag will be represented in HTMLKit as an element with curly brackets, while an element without an end tag will be represented with round brackets.

 ```swift
 /// element with content